 Legendary bandleader William James “Count” Basie had known Sammy Davis, Jr. since Sammy was 15 years old, and Sammy Davis, Jr. had known Quincy Jones since Quincy was 12 years old: it seemed inevitable that the three would join forces at some point, and Our Shining Hour is that dynamite collaboration.

 Quincy had arranged Basie’s 1963 album with Ella Fitzgerald (Ella and Basie!) and Frank Sinatra’s second album with Basie (1964’s It Might As Well Be Swing) so it was no surprise that Sammy would be next cab off the rank.
-In truth, Sammy had beaten Frank to the punch, recording with the full Count Basie Orchestra back in 1960 on I Gotta Right To Swing! for Decca, but the Count himself had to sit out due to contractural reasons.
+In truth, Sammy had beaten Frank to the punch, recording with the full Count Basie Orchestra back in 1960 on I Gotta Right To Swing! for Decca, but the Count himself was forced to sit out due to contractural reasons.

 This time around it would be Sammy who hopped labels, from Reprise to Verve, for this official partnership.
 Our Shining Hour was recorded in New York City in September 1964 when Sammy had a few days off from tryouts in Detroit of his upcoming Broadway show Golden Boy.
 By this point in its development, Golden Boy was a hot mess, and the production was rehearsing a new show during the day while performing an older version at night.
 The toll on Sammy’s voice was immense, and the last thing he needed during his days off was to be recording an album.